 Can dogs eat bread?
 Wheat bread and plain white bread is safe for dogs to eat in moderation.

-However, some dogs are allergic to the ingredients in bread, so be cautious when first giving your dog this human food.
+But, some dogs are allergic to the ingredients in bread.
+So, be cautious when first giving your dog this human food.

 Too much bread as a treat can contribute to health problems like obesity in dogs.
 And some types of bread can be more harmful than others.
 As can ingredients often paired with bread in sandwiches.